-If you have celiac disease and still eat gluten, you may be wondering what happens to your body, and what risks are associated with eating gluten despite your body’s rejection of the sticky protein.
+If you have celiac disease and still eat gluten, you may be wondering what happens to your body and what risks are associated with eating gluten despite your body’s rejection of the sticky protein.
 In this article, I’ll discuss what happens when someone with celiac disease continues to eat gluten.
 This post contains affiliate links.
 Please see my disclosures.

 This impairs the small intestine’s ability to properly absorb and distribute nutrients and leads to a slew of annoying and serious symptoms and risks.

 The only treatment option for celiac disease is for the patient to follow a strict gluten-free diet.

-The gluten-free diet can feel isolating, frustrating and difficult to follow the degree it’s required to be followed in order to put celiac disease symptoms into remission.
+The gluten-free diet can feel isolating, frustrating, and difficult to follow to the degree it’s required to be followed in order to put celiac disease symptoms into remission.
 A lot of people with celiac disease feel like they miss out on social events, and there is a high emotional burden to the gluten-free diet.

-Risks, Consequences and More
+Risks, Consequences, and More

-And if you choose not to follow a strict gluten-free diet, are there serious enough risks and consequences that might convince you to take your gluten-free diet seriously despite the difficulties the lifestyle change brings.
+And if you choose not to follow a strict gluten-free diet, are there serious enough risks and consequences that might convince you to take your gluten-free diet seriously despite the difficulties the lifestyle change brings?

 (1) You continue to experience painful symptoms.

-Please note that, if you follow a gluten-free diet already, and you accidentally eat gluten (or get “glutened“), you may temporarily experience the symptoms you were trying to manage with the gluten-free diet, but your body should bounce back quickly.
+Please note that if you follow a gluten-free diet already, and you accidentally eat gluten (or get “glutened“), you may temporarily experience the symptoms you were trying to manage with the gluten-free diet, but your body should bounce back quickly.

-For example, if I accidentally eat gluten (typically from cross contamination in a restaurant), I feel extremely bloated and have the urgent need to use the bathroom.
-Some people experience skin rashes, migraines, joint pain, fatigue or other symptoms associated with accidental gluten exposure.
+For example, if I accidentally eat gluten (typically from cross-contamination in a restaurant), I feel extremely bloated and have the urgent need to use the bathroom.
+Some people experience skin rashes, migraines, joint pain, fatigue, or other symptoms associated with accidental gluten exposure.